SAP-archive/BUILD/Contribution.md

 + Base all your work off of the devel branch.
 The devel branch is where active development happens.
 We do not merge patches directly into master.

-+     Name your branch to match the new feature of bug fix that you are submitting.
+<li>Name your branch to match the new feature of bug fix that you are submitting.

 +     Limit yourself to one feature or bug fix per pull request.